 AVINZA is contraindicated in patients with paralytic ileus.
 Avoid the use of AVINZA in patients with other GI obstruction.

 The morphine in AVINZA may cause spasm of the sphincter of Oddi.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
 Opioids may cause increases in the serum amylase.

 Use In Patients With Convulsive Or Seizure Disorders

 The morphine in AVINZA may aggravate convulsions in patients with convulsive disorders, and may induce or aggravate seizures in some clinical settings.
 Monitor patients with a history of seizure disorders for worsened seizure control during AVINZA therapy.

-Avoid the use of mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, and butorphanol) in patients who have received or are receiving a course of therapy with a opioid agonist analgesic, including AVINZA.
-In these patients, mixed agonist/antagonistanalgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+Avoid the use of mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) or partial agonist (buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a opioid agonist analgesic, including AVINZA.
+In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.